uyarahmet/mywebsite/README.md

-# My personal website made with React and deployed via Netlify [uyarahmet.com](uyarahmet.com)
+[uyarahmet.com](uyarahmet.com) made with React and deployed via Netlify

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).